 National Undergraduate Bioethics Conference

-Many EMSAP students attend the National Undergraduate Bioethics Conference with Professor Pence.
+Many EMSAP students attend the National Undergraduate Bioethics Conference.

 EMSAP sent a Bioethics Bowl team to the National Undergraduate Bioethics Conference at Loyola University in April 2014.
 Several other UAB students also attended the conference and gave presentations on issues in bioethics.
-NUBC in 2015 will be at Florida State University in Tallahassee.
+NUBC in 2015 was at Florida State University in Tallahassee.

 Ethics Bowl and Bioethics Bowl Teams